-The frequency of the billing cycle is an issue that may come under scrutiny during a Price Review because the frequency of revenue collection of revenue has a direct impact on the cash flow of the utility and therefore, delays in collecting rates can negatively impact the operations of the utility.
+The frequency of the billing cycle is an issue that may come under scrutiny during a Price Review because the frequency of revenue collection has a direct impact on the cash flow of the utility and therefore, delays in collecting rates can negatively impact the operations of the utility.

-Some argue that bi-monthly billing is unfair under the current IBT tariff structure on the basis that combining their consumption over two months forces them to consume in the higher block, thereby being charged at a higher rate.
+The first Price Review utilised a Revenue Cap approach and rates set by the RIC were designed with the current bi-monthly cycle for some customer clases, to return the required revenue for a two-month period at a time.
+Some argue that bi-monthly billing is unfair under the current IBT tariff structure, on the basis that combining their consumption over two months forces them to consume in the higher block, thereby being charged at a higher rate.